What We Know About the Super Greens Salmonella Outbreak

 Who Has Been Affected

-The outbreak spans 28 states, with Wisconsin reporting the most cases (12).
-Confirmed cases range in age from 3 to 81 years old, with a median age of 45.
-Males account for 63% of cases.
-WGS analysis of 64 samples showed no predicted antibiotic resistance, meaning standard treatments remain effective for this strain.
+The outbreak spans 32 states, with Wisconsin reporting the most cases (12).
+Confirmed cases range in age from 2 to 81 years old, with a median age of 44.
+Males account for 61% of cases.
+WGS analysis showed that 96 of 97 samples had no predicted antibiotic resistance.
+One person’s sample showed predicted resistance to ampicillin.
+Standard treatments remain effective for this strain.

 The Moringa Supply Chain Problem